What is Decision Tree?

 • Leaf Nodes: Nodes where further splitting is not possible, often indicating the final classification or outcome.
 Leaf nodes are also referred to as terminal nodes.

-• Sub-Tree: Similar to a subsection of a graph being called a sub-graph, a sub-section of a decision tree is referred to as a sub-tree.
+• Sub-Tree: Similar to a subsection of a graph being called a sub-graph, a sub-section of a these tree is referred to as a sub-tree.
 It represents a specific portion of the decision tree.

 • Pruning: The process of removing or cutting down specific nodes in a tree to prevent overfitting and simplify the model.